braid-org/braidjs/readme.md

 - [ ] New ES6 Proxy implementation
 - [ ] Rename `key` -> `link`

-Mike is currently working on refactoring Sync9 in this repository, in the `refactor-sync9` branch, and improving the Sync9 spec.
-He expects this part to be complete by the end of December.
+Mike is currently refactoring Sync9 in the `refactor-sync9` branch of this repository.
+He expects to complete this step before January.

 ## Contributing